Red Kellett: Broadcast career

 He left Penn after the 1946–47 season to become the play-by-play announcer for WFIL in Philadelphia.
 The first game he announced was also the first commercial football telecast for the station.
 Kellett went on to head operations for WFIL's radio and (now defunct) television station.
 During the 1948–49 season, Kellett called New York Knicks games on WOR and WPIX.

 Football executive

+After being granted a new franchise in the National Football League for the 1953 season, the Baltimore Colts named Kellett their first team president and general manager.
+He and his wife, the former Dorothea L. Tevis, moved to Baltimore after being hired for the Colts job in 1952.

-The Baltimore Colts made Kellett team President and General Manager shortly after the team became a National Football League franchise.
-Kellett is credited for helping the team get Johnny Unitas, a move which made the team a household name.
+Kellett is credited for helping the team land Johnny Unitas, drafted by the Pittsburgh Steelers in the 1955 NFL draft before being unceremoniously cut from the team.
+Unitas became one of the superstars of his era and his championship-level play made the team a household name as the second winningest franchise of the 1960s.

 In 1959, Kellett was a contender for NFL Commissioner.
 He was supported by four team owners who opposed the candidacy of Marshall Leahy due to his plan to move the league office to San Francisco.
 After eight days of deadlock, Los Angeles Rams general manager Pete Rozelle was selected as a compromise candidate.

-Later life

-Kellett retired to Fort Lauderdale, Florida in 1966, and died there from a heart attack at age 61.
+Later life, death, and legacy

+Kellett retired in January 1967 and relocated to Fort Lauderdale, Florida.
+He spent much of his free time playing golf, occasionally offering the Colts advice via telephone.

+Although he had suffered one heart attack while still working for the Colts, his health was presumed excellent, commenting to reporters shortly before his death that he had his weight "back to where it was when I played football in college."
+However, he suddenly felt ill the evening of November 3, 1970, having just returned from a trip to Baltimore, and succumbed to a heart attack later that night.

+Kellett was 61 years old at the time of his death.
 He was buried in Pikesville, Maryland.